XinYing0905/SuperIdol5/TaskAnalysis.md

 ### Findings from the HTAs for Task 1
 1. Technical Challenges<br>
--Many users face delays due to slow website performance on basic devices.<br>
+- Many users face delays due to slow website performance on basic devices.<br>
--Navigation elements often malfunction or fail to respond properly.<br>
+- Navigation elements often malfunction or fail to respond properly.<br>
--Visual obstructions and layout glitches make it hard to read or interact.
+- Visual obstructions and layout glitches make it hard to read or interact.

 2. Usability Issues<br>
--Interfaces are poorly adjusted for small screen sizes.<br>
+- Interfaces are poorly adjusted for small screen sizes.<br>
--Disorganized design and dense text reduce readability.<br>
+- Disorganized design and dense text reduce readability.<br>
--Users often cannot find or reach the legal information they’re looking for.
+- Users often cannot find or reach the legal information they’re looking for.
 3. Emotional & Behavioral Impact<br>
--Confusion and irritation arise from unclear content and tool limitations.<br>
+- Confusion and irritation arise from unclear content and tool limitations.<br>
--Users frequently abandon the process before reaching a solution.<br>
+- Users frequently abandon the process before reaching a solution.<br>
--Negative experiences reduce trust and motivation to seek help again.
+- Negative experiences reduce trust and motivation to seek help again.
 4. Accessibility Concerns<br>
--Legal resources do not cater to low-spec devices or unstable internet connections.
+- Legal resources do not cater to low-spec devices or unstable internet connections.
 Many people are excluded from accessing their rights due to digital limitations.
 5. Recommendations<br>
--Create fast, efficient platforms that work well on all types of mobile devices.<br>
+- Create fast, efficient platforms that work well on all types of mobile devices.<br>
--Use clear structure, responsive design, and simplified features.<br>
+- Use clear structure, responsive design, and simplified features.<br>
--Present content in plain language and ensure intuitive navigation for everyone.
+- Present content in plain language and ensure intuitive navigation for everyone.

 ---